 Yes, Ash Cave is accessible by wheelchair/strollers as is Conkle’s Hollow, lower trail.

-Most cell phone services are not available at the park and in remote areas of Hocking and Vinton County.
+Some cell phone services are not available at the park and in remote areas of Hocking and Vinton County.
 There is WIFI access at the Visitor Center.

 If you are booking a private cabin in the area, make sure you get a personal, off-hours phone number for the cabin owner if you get lost finding your rental.
 Ask for specific directions to the cabin (many cabin owners do not live in the area and will be unavailable if you arrive later in the afternoon or evening).
 GPS can be tricky here.
 There are hundreds and hundreds of private cabin rentals, and most areas of this section of southern Ohio do not have cell phone service.
 Park employees do not have access to personal cabin information, and local travel and visitor bureaus typically close at 5:00 p.m.